Visual Resources Association: History

 In 1982, after almost a decade of informal association, visual resources curators active in CAA, MACAA, SECAC, and ARLIS/NA, formalized an independent association and held the first official meeting during the annual CAA meeting in Philadelphia in February 1983.

 In the 1990s, the explosion of the Internet and the consequent expansion of the visual resources field to include digital media expanded the role of the association.
 It led in the effort to develop public understanding of intellectual property rights, protocols for dissemination of digital material, standards of cataloging, and the importance of broad public access to digital cultural information.
 As an organization, it participated in the Copyright Town Meetings organized by the National Initiative for a Networked Cultural Heritage (NINCH) which were held across the country between 1997 and 2004, and were open to the public.

-The annual conferences began attracting non-members, while vraweb.org evolved into a source of information for students, professionals, free-lance photographers, even IPR rights managers.
+The annual conferences began attracting non-members, while the association's official website evolved into a source of information for students, professionals, free-lance photographers, even IPR rights managers.
 Cataloging Cultural Objects (CCO) gained national recognition as an attempt to standardize the cataloging of visual information, and its workshops, web site, and outreach efforts began educating a broad audience.

 The Education Committee sponsored conference workshops on topics of broad interest at the VRA conference and also at other professional conferences.
 The Digital Scene, a feature of vraweb.org, featured information on collaborative projects, new standards in imaging and metadata, digital preservation issues, consortial projects, training opportunities, and reports from the field.
 In 2004, the VRA, in conjunction with the ARLIS/NA, began offering a Summer Educational Institute to provide in-depth educational to new professionals.

-Professional Awards
+Professional awards

 VRA Distinguished Service Award

 Each year the Visual Resources Association honors an individual who has made an outstanding career contribution to the field of visual resources and image management.
 Nominees must have achieved a level of distinction in the field either through leadership, research, or service to the profession.
 The award has gone to: